PhoenixBasics/phoenixbasics.github.io/step7userprofiles.md

 ```

 Next let's add a method that will find or create a changeset for a user profile.
-In `Fawkes.Membership` we'll two versions of profile_changeset - each using a different implementation of changeset on Profile.
+In `Fawkes.Membership` add an alias for profile `alias Fawkes.Membership.Profile`.
+Now let's add two versions of profile_changeset - each using a different implementation of changeset on Profile.

 ```
-  defp profile_changeset(%User{profile: profile}) when not is_nil(profile) do
+  def profile_changeset(%User{profile: profile}) when not is_nil(profile) do
     Profile.changeset(profile, %{})
   end

-  defp profile_changeset(user)
+  def profile_changeset(user) do
     %Profile{}
     |> Profile.init_changeset(%{user_id: user.id, slug: "user_#{user.id}"})
     |> Repo.insert!()